KingrogKDR/my-shell-go/README.md

     You can type and execute your commands in the shell as you would in any other shell environment.

 ## Contributing
-Contributions are welcome!
+Contributions and issues are welcome!
 Please fork the repository and submit a pull request for any improvements.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.